camunda-community-hub/camunda-process-test-coverage/README.md

 * Single test cases: The process coverage is visualized by marking those tasks and events with a green color which have be traversed by the test case.
 * Entire test suites: The process coverage is visualized by marking those tasks and events with a green color which have be traversed by any of the test suite's test cases.

+It also supports coverage checks for sequence flows and flow nodes in the junit tests.
+* Single test cases: supported via @Rule or manual calls
+* Single test classes: support via @ClassRule or manual calls
+* Other setups:  manual calls

 ## Get started

 Add this Maven Dependency to your project: